 - No company will always lead in every industry or category.

 - Success for infinite players isn’t left to chance.

 - Extensive analysis is performed across demographics, consumer trends, technology, economics, societal changes, political landscape, risks, etc., on a consistent basis.
-Facts matter in strategy.
+Facts matter in online grocery strategy.

 Fact: Amazon executives do not speak about taking market share or beating the competition.
 Amazon executives only speak about obsessing over customers.
 Amazon is playing an infinite game.

 The Real World – What Grocery Retail Leaders Must Do